 You can’t get rid of back taxes in bankruptcy.

 Not true.
 In certain circumstances, you can discharge old income tax liability in bankruptcy.
-There are several requirements that must be met.
-If you have old income tax liability, schedule an appointment with us and we will let you know if bankruptcy can help you.
+Several requirements must be met.
+If you have an old income tax liability, schedule an appointment with us.
+We let you know if bankruptcy can help.

-Both you and your spouse need to file bankruptcy together.
+Both you & your spouse need to file bankruptcy together.

 Contact Attorney Perry O’Brian

-We provide a free, initial consultation to all clients.
-To arrange an appointment with an experienced Maine Bankruptcy lawyer, contact us by e-mail or call us at 207-942-4697 (toll free at 877-900-9857).
-Installment payment plans are available, if necessary.
+We provide a free initial consultation to all clients.
+To arrange an appointment with an experienced Maine Bankruptcy lawyer, contact us by e-mail.
+Call us at 207-942-4697 or toll-free at 877-900-9857.
+Installment payment plans available, if necessary.